kavan-aws/terraform-provider-aws/website/docs/r/finspace_kx_cluster.html.markdown

 * `database_name` - (Required) Name of the KX database.
 * `cache_configurations` - (Optional) Configuration details for the disk cache to increase performance reading from a KX database mounted to the cluster.
 See [cache_configurations](#cache_configurations).
 * `changeset_id` - (Optional) A unique identifier of the changeset that is associated with the cluster.
+* `dataview_name` - (Optional) 	The name of the dataview to be used for caching historical data on disk.

 #### cache_configurations